Radar

 of historical interest.

-waves don't travel readily through dense seawater (that's why it's dark
+navigate underwater.
+Electromagnetic waves don't travel readily through dense seawater (that's why it's dark

 in the deep ocean).
-Instead, submarines use a very similar system
+Instead, submarines use a very similar system called SONAR (Sound Navigation And Ranging), which uses sound to "see"

-Countermeasures: how to avoid radar
+Countermeasures: how can you avoid radar?

 Radar is extremely effective at spotting enemy aircraft and ships—so